Krylov's State Complexity and Information Geometry in Qubit Dynamics: Basis independence of quantum IG complexity

 \section{Basis independence of quantum IG\ complexity}

-In this appendix, we discuss the fact that our complexity measure \textrm{C} does not depend on the orthonormal basis chosen to express the time-evolved quantum state of the system.
+In the first part of this appendix, we discuss in an explicit illustrative example the fact that our complexity measure \textrm{C} does not depend on the orthonormal basis chosen to express the time-evolved quantum state of the system.
 However, although $\overline{\mathrm{V}}$ and \textrm{V}$_{\max}$ do not change, the temporal dependence of the instantaneous volume $V\left( t\right) $ can depend on the particular basis chosen.
+In the second part, we present some remarks for future investigations.